thenickao/keeb-hoard/v2/README.md

 _

 Forthcoming Features:
+- A configurator for users to ensure compatibility between components and save their keyboard builds
+- User profiles with customizability such as building/configurating keyboards
+- Make user profiles public or private
 - Additional components
 - Additional features/specifications for new and existing components
 - In depth Information Pages for each component